lmc/rchardet/README.markdown

 # rCharDet*19*

+## tldr; Changes

+Namespaced everything into CharDet19 (instead of CharDet), so it can be used with Rails 2.3 apps running on Ruby 1.9.
+Rails 2.3's ActionMailer vendors TMail which vendors an old conflicting version of CharDet.

 ## [Project Page](http://rubyforge.org/projects/rchardet) | [1.9 Author](https://github.com/edouard/rchardet) | [Original Author](https://github.com/jmhodges/rchardet)

 *rCharDet* is a character encoding detection library for ruby and the implementation is based on Mozilla Charset Detectors.